enthought/mayavi/README.rst

 By itself Mayavi is not a difficult package to install but its dependencies are unfortunately rather heavy.
-However, many of these dependencies are now available as wheels available on PyPI.
+However, many of these dependencies are now available as wheels on PyPI.
 The two critical dependencies are,

   1. VTK_
   2. A GUI toolkit, either PyQt4_, PySide_, PyQt5_ or wxPython_.